ZijunNi/droplet_size_distribution/readme_english.md

 ### Calculating Critical Droplet Size
 The script calculates the critical droplet size based on the input data.
 The calculation involves the following steps:
 - Defining the bounds for the initial droplet size (`left_bound` and `right_bound`).
-- Iterating over a set of ratios (`data.ratio`, which has been set ) to compute the critical value, physical duration, physical threshold and physical tau.
+- Iterating over a set of ratios (`data.ratio`, which has been set ) to compute the critical value, physical duration, physical threshold and physical tau of droplet.

 Plots of the critical droplet size for each ratio are generated and saved as PDF files in the `data_N` folder.